Public speaking at Planning Committees

 How much time will be allowed for speakers?

-For minor applications, there will be a maximum of nine minutes public speaking time allotted to each development proposal.
+For minor applications, there will be a maximum of nine minutes public speaking time allotted to each development proposal (which will be increased for adjoining local councils by 3 minutes for each local council).
 The time is divided between the following categories:

 - Objectors (three minutes for the first registered speaker)